DavJCosby/dice-thing/README.md

 Allows the user to roll an $n$-sided dice repeatedly, and then tells you the probability of your highest streak as the program runs.
 The user defines an integer $k < n$ such that all rolls greater than $k$ will continue the streak.

 ```
-How many side should the die have?
+How many sides should the die have?
 10
 How many of those sides should break the streak?
 1
 ```
 After running for a little bit...